slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-2.md

 The war and rough upbringings mean my family neurologically has some downregulated levels of GABA, and perhaps toughens through what most would call PTSD, in the way hobbits do: cheerfully, working hard, not realizing the pressure on us.

-It takes a lot—a lot—for that awareness to realize.
+It takes a lot—a lot—for that awareness—PTSD—to realize.